Big Leaguer

-Big Leaguer is a 1953 American sports drama film starring Edward G. Robinson and was the first film directed by Robert Aldrich.
+Big Leaguer is a 1953 American biographical sports drama film directed by Robert Aldrich in his directorial debut, and starring Edward G. Robinson, Vera-Ellen, Jeff Richards, Richard Jaeckel, William Campbell and Carl Hubbell.
+It is based on the career of professional baseball player-turned-New York Giants manager and trainer Hans Lobert (Robinson), though the film's storyline is fictional.
+The film was produced by Metro-Goldwyn-Mayer and released on August 19, 1953.

-Although this story is fiction, Robinson's character in it, Hans Lobert, was an actual baseball player who played for five Major League Baseball teams and managed the Philadelphia Phillies.
-Third-billed in the cast, Jeff Richards was a professional ballplayer before he became an actor, and Hall of Fame pitcher Carl Hubbell appears as himself.

-"It was not a personal film of my status at the time," said Aldrich later.
-"I feel the film was good but not indicative of what I wanted to express in the motion picture medium."

 Plot

-John "Hans" Lobert runs a training camp in Florida for baseball's New York Giants (baseball).
-Every year, he evaluates the 18- to 22-year-old hopefuls to pick the best for a minor league contract.
-All have dreams and talent, but the elimination whittles them down to a lucky few who will get the $150-a-month contract.
+Hans Lobert runs a training camp in Florida for Major League Baseball's New York Giants.
+Every year, he evaluates the 18- to 22-year-old to pick for a minor league contract.
+All have goals and abilities, but the elimination reduces them to a specific number who will receive the $150-a-month contract.

-Lobert's niece comes down from the home office in New York and finds herself attracted to one of the players, the tall, quiet Adam Polachuk, a Polish-American from Pittston, Pennsylvania.
+Lobert's niece comes down from the home office in New York and finds herself attracted to one of the players, the tall, quiet Adam Polachuk, from Pittston, Pennsylvania.
 Polachuk, the best prospect at third base, is trying to earn a spot on the team without his father knowing about it.
 His father, who knows nothing about baseball, thinks Adam is attending school.
 His father finds out about Adam's attempt to make the Giants just before the best of the recruits square off against the Brooklyn Dodgers' rookie squad.

 The elder Polachuk is persuaded by manager Lobert to let his son play in the game before taking him home.
 Polachuk is the star of the game for the Giants both offensively and defensively as the Giants rally to win the game.